Skip to content

 Overview

-My mission is to change everyday people’s understanding of power and show them, through grassroots advocacy, how they can directly impact the laws that govern their lives.
-It’s an honor to use my platform to empower underserved communities and shift traditional channels of power towards a more inclusive system of government of, by, and for the people.
+My mission is to redefine power by showing people how grassroots advocacy can shape the laws that govern their lives.
+I am honored to use my platform to elevate underserved communities and build a more inclusive democracy of, by, and for the people.

 Professional Profile